EvertonCa/SeleniumSemanticScraper/README.md

 - Run the file **Main.py** with the command `python Main.py` on your terminal or cmd.

-#Searching
+# Searching

-To perform your first search, click on the Button ￿"New Search"
+To perform your first search, click on the Button "New Search"

 ![Print](SupportImages/Initial_Page.png)